Isle of Wight Guru

 7. A hut with a hot tub or a Lakeside Log Cabin

 What more could you want for a romantic week away than a hut and a hot tub, eh?
 Wink, wink, nudge, nudge.
 Olive at Buttercup Barn Retreats and Bay both sit in a rural part of Wootton Bridge (East Wight-ish, near the Fishbourne ferry).
-They are circular buildings which sleep two and also allow dogs.
+They are circular buildings that sleep two and also allow dogs.

 Isle of Wight holiday house